Iadeed/pinterest-data-pipeline822/README.md

 # Pinterest Data Pipeline

-## Developing a Resilient Data Pipeline System

-Developing a resilient data pipeline system harnessing the capabilities of the AWS Cloud, with the aim of emulating Pinterest's data-centric strategy.
+###  Developing a resilient data pipeline system harnessing the capabilities of the AWS Cloud, with the aim of emulating Pinterest's data-centric strategy.